Using Your Sonlight Instructor’s Guide as a Morning Time Schedule

 We Are Created for Ritual

 I don’t mean ritual in the sense of some old, dusty, religious obligation.
 I mean it in the most vibrant sense possible, as a habit which is life-giving.
-Our hearts beat over and over and over, and we don’t dismiss this is as unnecessarily boring or old-fashioned.
-Our nervous system endlessly sends messages, the earth constantly spins, and the sun rises and sets again and again and again.
+Our hearts beat over and over, and we don’t dismiss this as unnecessarily boring or old-fashioned.
+Our nervous system endlessly sends messages, the earth constantly spins, and the sun rises and sets repeatedly.
 "As long as the earth endures,” Genesis 8:22 says, “seedtime and harvest, cold and heat, summer and winter, day and night will never cease."

-Morning time’s allure, I think lies our heart’s longing for familiarity.
+Morning time’s allure, I think, lies our heart’s longing for familiarity.
 We are created for rhythms.
-In parts of the world where the year is divided into quarterly seasons, we are dazzled with spring blossoms, summer heat, autumn colors, and winter chill (or, for those of us in the subtropics, wet seasons interspersed with not-so-wet seasons).
+In parts of the world where the year is divided into quarterly seasons, we are dazzled with spring blossoms, summer heat, autumn colors, and winter chill.
+For those of us in the subtropics, wet seasons interspersed with not-so-wet seasons.
 But no matter the climate or hemisphere, with each change of season, there is a welcomed familiarity in the expected pattern.
 God created nature to run cyclically.

-It’s no wonder, then, that we’re drawn to the idea of an intentional habit at the advent of day, one which will settle our hearts, direct our eyes upwards, and set a positive and nurturing tone for the day.
-Even the most spontaneous and free-spirited among us partake in ritual, whether we realize it or not, through the necessary and life-sustaining patterns of sleeping, eating, and personal hygiene.
-Circle time—or symposium, if you will—constructs a sturdy scaffolding around which to train the wandering vines of our mornings.
+It’s no wonder, then, that we’re drawn to the idea of an intentional habit at the advent of each day.
+A habit that will settle our hearts, direct our eyes upwards, and set a positive, nurturing tone for the day appeals to us.
+Even the most spontaneous and free-spirited among us partake in ritual, whether we realize it or not.
+The necessary and life-sustaining patterns of sleeping, eating, and personal hygiene are a ritual.
+Circle time constructs a sturdy scaffolding around which to train the wandering vines of our mornings.

 So how do you get started with a meaningful homeschool morning time schedule?